AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 Many professionals know less about autism than many autistic people.

 Professionals are human beings with information stored in their brains – just like any of us.
 The information on which a professional autism diagnosis is based isn’t only available to professionals.
-Non-professionals can access this information.
-Non-professionals can learn the exact same things as professionals (or more).
-So logically, non-professionals absolutely can be able to correctly identify themselves as autistic.

 “SELF-DIAGNOSED AUTISTICS TAKE RESOURCES AWAY FROM ‘REAL’ AUTISTICS.”